-Amygdala plays an important role in anxiety and fear responses.
-With the amount of testosterone receptors in the amygdala, testosterone influences the degree activation in relation to fear reduction.
+The amygdala plays an important role in anxiety and fear responses.
+With the number of testosterone receptors in the amygdala, testosterone influences the degree of activation in relation to fear reduction.
 When testosterone levels are low, the highly sensitive receptors have nothing to “feed” on, so the amygdala has nothing to fend off fearful thoughts.

 Testosterone naturally converts to estradiol in men.
 This process is called aromatization.
-During TRT, studies have proven that aromatization of testosterone to estradiol actually has an anxiety reducing effect on the amygdala.
+During TRT, studies have proven that the aromatization of testosterone to estradiol actually has an anxiety-reducing effect on the amygdala.

 The bed nucleus of the stria terminalis BNST controls of emotions when responding to anxiety and stress.
 BNST is extremely sensitive to testosterone so if levels are low, emotional response takes a toll on cortisol and adrenaline elevation (fight or flight).

-In men with low testosterone, research shows that testosterone replacement therapy helps decrease in cell oxidation, damage, and structural alterations in the hippocampus.
-Testosterone replacement has a protective effects against the development of anxiety in long term social isolation.
+In men with low testosterone, research shows that testosterone replacement therapy helps decrease cell oxidation, damage, and structural alterations in the hippocampus.
+Testosterone replacement has a protective effect on the development of anxiety in long-term social isolation.

 Testosterone and Stress

-The series of events that causes the body to produce stress hormone is pretty interesting.
+The series of events that causes the body to produce stress hormones is pretty interesting.

 Constant stress to the endocrine axis results in excess cortisol and glucocorticoids damaging the body’s natural ability to fend off the negative effects.

-The chronic negative impacts lead to mental illnesses such as PTSD, anxiety disorder and major depressive disorder.
+The chronic negative impacts lead to mental illnesses such as PTSD, anxiety disorder, and major depressive disorder.
 All of this can occur when testosterone levels are low.
-As men age, TRT helps bring back testosterone back to normal levels, which has a dampening response to stress.
+As men age, TRT helps bring testosterone back to normal levels, which has a dampening response to stress.
 Reference, Reference